Dissertationsprojekte

 Mrs.S.Holler@gmail.com

-Supervision / Betreuung Thünen-Institute:
+Supervision / Betreuung Thünen-Institut:

-PD Sven Günter und Dr. Melvin Lippe
+PD Sven Günter & Dr. Melvin Lippe

-Supervision / Betreuung Univesität Hamburg:
+Supervision / Betreuung Universität Hamburg:

-Since / Laufzeit: seit 2020/10
+Duration / Laufzeit: 2020/10 - 2024/11

-PROJECT BRIEF / PROJEKTBESCHREIBUNG:
+PROJECT OUTPUT / PROJEKTERGEBNISSE:

 According to FAO, 2020, about 33 % of forest degradation, deforestation and land conversion in forest landscapes can be attributed to smallholder land use.
 Often smallholder livelihoods are associated with poverty (Geist & Lambin, 2003).
 The comprising concept of Forest and Landscape Restoration (FLR) is considered an appropriate tool to tackle the environmental and socio-economic challenges of required to be implemented structural changes (César, 2021).
 A potential amplifier for challenges, especially for long-term planning horizons relevant to restoration, is the combination with scenarios of population and climate change (IPCC, 2022).
 Such preconditions require the development of a Spatial Decision Support System (SDSS) converging all the necessary information in long-term simulations.
 This Ph.D. project aims to aid users in the fields of advising applied landscape planning and policy development in a potential FLR context for near-time action based on long-term scenario information.
 To achieve an approximated simulation of multifunctional landscapes for anthroposphere and biosphere a Land Use Land Cover Change (LULCC) model is extended by biogeographic information.